 1997 BSc (Honours class 1), Applied Physical Geography, UNSW

 I specialise in remote sensing of the environment, using satellite imagery, airborne imagery, airborne lidar and field measurements.
-While my research has focused on mapping and monitoring vegetation structure in Australia, I have also developed methods for mapping clouds, shadows and surface water.
+My research has focused on mapping and monitoring vegetation structure in Australia, though I have also developed methods for mapping clouds, shadows, and surface water.
 I am a member of Earth Observation Australia and have previously worked for the Joint Remote Sensing Research Program at the University of Queensland, and Geoscience Australia.
 I also have long-standing interests in the geomorphology, geochronology and Quaternary environmental change in Australia’s desert landscapes, and am a member of the Australasian Quaternary Association.

 Using airborne lidar and field measurements of tree structure to map biophysical properties of forests.

 Using multi-temporal satellite imagery, airborne data, and drone imagery to examine environmental change in Australian drylands.